 From the trail head the wide well maintained path leads slightly up hill following the left hand side of the Robson River.
 After 7km of hiking through the beautiful forest you’ll arrive at the first campsite on the shore of Kinney Lake.

-Now, I must warn you, you can only spend a maximum of 3 nights on the Berg Lake Trail.
-So although Kinney Lake is stunning I don’t think it’s far enough in to really maximize your experience.
+Although Kinney Lake is stunning I don’t think it’s far enough in to really maximize your experience.
 Take a break at the lake shore, have a snack and let's keep going!
+You are only just getting started!

 Part 2: Kinney Lake to Emperor Falls